Yeonhova/Purple-Boomerang-Profreshers/README.md

 then the statement in the problem has a boolean value of false.

 ## English or Pseudocode Description of Algorithm
-Jargon specific to this project:
-Path: The trail that I am standing on
-Junction: point at which the current path split

 When I am asked for the solution to a maze problem,
 	and I travel down my current path and I encounter a junction,